 - Simple to prepare and initiate compared to other enforcement options.

-- Reasonable likelihood of stopping infringing behaviour without the need for additional steps – 43.7% of respondents, who are patent holders, found it effective at stopping copying behaviour (Weatherall K and Webster E (2010) ‘Patent infringement in Australia: Results from a survey’, Federal Law Review, 38, 21-70, 40.)
+- Reasonable likelihood of stopping infringing behaviour without the need for additional steps – 43.7% of respondents, who are patent holders, found it effective at stopping copying behaviour (Weatherall K and Webster E (2010) ‘Patent infringement in Australia: Results from a survey’, Federal Law Review, 38, 21-70, 40).

 What are the risks?

-- Making an unfounded claim of IP infringement is legally prohibited and may result in liability for any damages.
+- Making an unfounded claim of IP infringement is legally prohibited and may result in liability for damages.

 What are the possible outcomes?